thomas-vincent/nipic/README.md

 # nipic
-Set of tools/helpers for processing of neuroimaging data
+Set of tools/helpers to process neuroimaging data